 We do not ignore Scripture’s promises.
 We simply refuse to elevate what God has withheld above what He has commanded.
 The command is clear: be witnesses.

 The Father governs the clock.
+The Son reigns as King.
+The Spirit empowers the Church.

+That triune reality produces calm confidence.
 We do not need to map prophecy onto headlines to prove attentiveness.
 We remain faithful in proclamation, patient in suffering, and steady in hope because the future is secure in Christ.
+The Blessed Hope that sustains this posture is not restless anticipation but settled confidence in a King who has fixed the times and entrusted His people with the mission.

 Faithful watchfulness grows best when it is rooted in Kingdom identity, expressed through obedient living, sustained by the Blessed Hope, and focused on Spirit-empowered witness rather than speculative calculation.

+That posture is not reactive.
+It is steady.
 And it honors the One who fixed the times and entrusted us with the mission.

 Christ reigns.
 Christ restores.
 Christ will return.